 Counselors must be comfortable teaching beginners as well as high school level varsity players.

 Camp Laurel has a broad-based Adventure program which introduces campers to the outdoor wonders of Maine.
-Our overnight camping program features one-to three-night trips to areas along the beautiful Maine Coast, including Acadia National Park, the White Mountains of New Hampshire and other points of interest in the state.
-These trips are "low-impact" and available to campers of all ages and abilities.
+Our overnight camping program features one- and two–night trips to areas throughout Maine, including Acadia National Park, Baxter State Park and many other majestic state parks.
+These trips are “low-impact” and available to campers of all ages and abilities.
 These trips are not particularly physically challenging; rather, they expose campers to sleeping in a tent, helping prepare their own food, hiking, group participation, etc.

-Our 28-station Ropes Course is a camp highlight.
-Campers select "Ropes" as one of their many elective activities, and attend programs for a two-week period so there is a good deal of consistency and progression to the program.
-Our climbing program features two climbing towers and a bouldering wall.
+Our state-of-the-art Aerial Park is a camp highlight.
+Campers select “Aerial Park” as one of their many elective activities, and attend programs for a three-week period so there is a good deal of consistency and progression to the program.
+Our climbing program features two 50-foot climbing towers with nine different courses and a bouldering wall.

 Mountain biking is also a part of Adventure.
 Campers learn the basics of mountain biking and ride several times each week on marked trails in and around camp.
 Campers learn bike safety and some maintenance and occasionally take longer, out-of-camp trips.

-All Adventure staff attend a five-day special Pre-Orientation program.
-It is required that Outdoor Trip Staff are 21+ years of age with a valid driver's license.
-Experience driving a 12-passenger van is useful.
+All Adventure staff attend a four-day special Pre-Orientation program.
+It is required that Outdoor Trip Staff are 21+ years of age with a valid driver’s license.

-We are especially proud of our crafts areas: ceramics, metalsmithing and studio art, as well as our theatre program, for which we are well-known.
-Our all-camp shows are more than just "reviews" as campers prepare for 45 to 70 minute performances in front of two audiences.
+We are especially proud of our crafts areas: ceramics, metalsmithing and studio art.
+Our theatre program features all-camp shows that are more than just “reviews” as campers prepare for 45 to 70-minute performances in front of two audiences.
+Our dance shows are a highlight each summer and our Rockport facility produces an album highlighting our campers talents in singing, songwriting, production and instrumental performances.

-Our Riding program features 20 horses and a full outdoor facility, as well as two 12-stall barns .
-Eight instructors are responsible for teaching and horse care.
+Our Riding program features 20 horses and a full outdoor facility, as well as two 12-stall barns.
+Seven instructors are responsible for teaching and horse care.

 Riding is an optional program and campers elect to participate three to five times per week.
 Safety is paramount.
 The Program is instructional, balanced with fun and fostering a love of horses.